 Incorrect Email / password

-During the Tree House Challenge this August we are not alone in the forest!
-Meet our expert science team of Yoav, Sue and Alastair below.
-They are joining in on the daily discussions during the expedition to help us understand some of the things Andrew is finding.
+During the Where?
+Where?
+Wedgie! expedition this May we are not alone on this eagle exploration!
+Meet our expert science team of Nick, Clare and James below.
+They are joining in on the daily discussions during the expedition to help us understand some of the things we find out there.
 They were all once students just like you and they just love helping to explain the world using science.
-You can post questions straight to any of them in the daily discussions by starting with something like, ‘Excuse me Sue, I was wondering if you can help answer this question I have…’
+You can post questions straight to any of them in the daily discussions by starting with something like, ‘Excuse me Clare, I was wondering if you can help answer this question I have…’

 Go to the daily discussion boards during the LIVE expedition to quiz our experts >>